neoliberal/subreddit_css/sidebar.md

 Submissions should contain some level of analysis or argument.
 General news reporting should be restricted to particularly important developments with significant policy implications  (decided at mod discretion).

 **VI**: *Memes*
-GET 👏 THAT 👏 KARMA 👏👏👏
+GET 👏 THAT 👏 KARMA 👏

+The best time to post for maximum exposure is approximately 2PM GMT.
+To convert this to your local time zone [click here.](https://www.google.com/search?q=2pm+gmt+to+my+time)

 ---